Ikquilibrium-SG/demo-rep/README.md

 What is version control?
 Version control is the management of changes to documents, computer programs, large websites and other collections of information.

+## Subheader

+Google about git and github, version control